 Through our publications and convening role, CIFOR has been able to inform the policy debate regarding forests and climate change at national and global levels.
-At the UNFCCC COP15 in Copenhagen, we launched 'Realising REDD+: National strategy and policy options', the third book in a seminal series that, along with dozens of CIFOR papers and articles on REDD+, is be essential reading.
+At the UNFCCC COP15 in Copenhagen, we launched 'Realising REDD+: National strategy and policy options', the third book in a seminal series that, along with dozens of CIFOR papers and articles on REDD+, is now considered by many partners and stakeholders to be essential reading.